marconimarques/Facility-Location-Agent-Orchestration/README.md

-# Logistics Facility Location Agent
+# Logistics Facility Location with Agent

 A CLI-based **agentic logistics optimization system** that combines Mixed-Integer Linear Programming (MILP) with a Claude-powered agent loop.
 Users interact via natural language — the agent autonomously decides which optimization tools to call, runs the solver, compares scenarios, and delivers plain-language business insights.